ARTICLES

 ■Location: 5 Minato-machi, Otaru-shi

-Click here for details and map information for "Otaru Canal"
+Click here for details and map of "Otaru Canal"

 8. UNWIND HOTEL & BAR Otaru